Mathematics & Statistics

 Online Mathematics & Statistics Programs

-In the 2017-2018 academic year, 1,563 schools offered some type of mathematics and statistics program.
+In 2018-2019, 1,567 schools offered a mathematics and statistics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|